Xue-Shangqi/chatroom/README.md

 ---

 ## Architecture
->The design doc before might be outdated compares to what I actually have.
+>The design doc below might be outdated compares to what I actually have.

 ![MVC Design Pattern](./MVC%20Design%20Pattern.png)

 This application follows the MVC (Model-View-Controller) design pattern: